ustettler/studentDatabase/README.md

 # Student Database

-Student Administartion with MERN Stack - in progress
+Student Administration with MERN Stack - in progress